huynguyen85/linux_ipsec1/Documentation/networking/devlink/devlink-port.rst

 PCI controllers
 ---------------
 In most cases a PCI device has only one controller.
-A controller consists of potentially multiple physical and virtual functions.
+A controller consists of potentially multiple physical functions, virtual functions and subfunctions.
 Such PCI function consists of one or more ports.
 This port of the function is represented by the devlink eswitch port.

 A PCI Device connected to multiple CPUs or multiple PCI root complexes or SmartNIC, however, may have multiple controllers.
 For a device with multiple